 Traditional realism typically holds that there is a division between the inner mental life of a subject and the reality outside of mental representation had by that subject.
 Epistemologically there are concepts and then the objects which those concepts are about.
 Inside and outside, subject and object, concept and object to which a concept refers.

 Phenomenology effaces the division between inside and outside, internal and external, concept and object, by saying that objects and concepts are equally as real in any given conscious appearance, indeed in appearance objects are as they appear.
 Appearance is the "givenness" of phenomena external to the mind within human experience; that is, within human consciousness.
 Phenomenology focuses on describing how or in what way phenomena appear.
-The division between inside and outside is collapsed, although collapsed "in" upon the side of the subject given that content of description is the layer of human experience that is the "external" objects appearing to the subject describing it.
+The division between inside and outside is collapsed, although collapsed "in" upon the side of the subject.
+That is, nature is how nature appears.
+The side of the subject is said to be *both* an experiential layer of human consciousness and simultaneously, at once, any and all appearing "external" objects of nature.
+And so "the real" is a fully experiential continuum of appearing conscious experience, a phenomenological "horizon" that is nature or Being itself.

 The trouble seems to be that, ontologically, in order to be a thoroughgoing realist, one should say that these objects do not depend upon human experience or the "consciousness of" things in order to have the character that they do (and by this I mean "to have a character" means to be presented in some way.
 Thus a subject seems required to bring about the qualities that are described as they are described).
 A realist would like to say that reality is quite independent of and autonomous of human experience and its manner of apprehension, as passive as that manner may be (and so the phenomenological realist would defer to the reality of how things appear having bracketed theoretical presuppositions about that appearance).
 The trouble occurs in that phenomenology claims it is not a problem to state that things are simply as they are given to human consciousness as there is a certain trust in the manner of the appearance.